loolaz/redis-mutex-semaphore/README.md

 **Semaphore/Mutex.waitingFor(timeout, function callback(err, result){})**
  - result(semaphore) : true for success / false for fail to accquire
  - result(mutex) : mutex id for success / null for fail to lock
- - err(semaphore/mutex) : timedout error or other errors returned
+ - err(semaphore/mutex) : ETIMEDOUT error or other errors returned

 **Semaphore/Mutex.waitingForWithPriority(priority, timeout, function(err, result){})**
  - same as waitingFor except priority
  - client waits for semaphore/mutex with its own priority and will be scheduled according to it.
+ - err(semaphore/mutex) : ETIMEDOUT error or other errors returned

 priority argument takes follows:
  - require('redis-mutex-semaphore').priority.HIGH : immediate execution(default)